arundebnath/arundmpsd/README.md

 # About me

-I specialize in the physical modelling of quantum dynamics.
-In the past, my works was able to describe a wide range of phenomenology involving laser-matter interactions, dissipative systems and quantum hardwares.
+I specialize in the physical modeling of quantum dynamics.
+In the past, my works were able to describe a wide range of phenomenology involving laser-matter interactions, dissipative systems, and quantum spectroscopy.

 # Research

 Over the past years, my research focussed broadly on developing novel theories for photon-matter interactions, often using field-theoretic techniques.
 I have been particularly interested in understanding
-- The nature of diffraction at high-energies (typically taking place at at x-ray free-electron laser sources) from a many-body perspective aimed at single particle imaging.
+- The nature of diffraction at high energies (typically taking place at x-ray free-electron laser sources) from a many-body perspective aimed at single particle imaging.
 - The role of photonic entanglements (as used in multidimensional nonlinear optics) in the dynamics of complex systems interacting with localized photonic modes.
 - The role of shaped pulses in controlled multidimensional spectroscopy.